huggingface/blog/video-encoding.md

     </iframe>
 </center>

 Until now, the best way to store visual modality was PNG for individual frames.
 This is very redundant as there's a lot of repetition among the frames.
-Practioners did not use videos because the loading times could be order of magnitude above.
+Practitioners did not use videos because the loading times could be orders of magnitude above.
 These datasets are usually released in various formats from academic papers (hdf5, zarr, pickle, tar, zip...).
 These days, modern video codecs can achieve impressive compression ratios — meaning the size of the encoded video compared to the original uncompressed frames — while still preserving excellent quality.
 This means that with a compression ratio of 1:20, or 5% for instance (which is easily achievable), you get from a 20GB dataset down to a single GB of data.
 Because of this, we decided to use video encoding to store the visual modalities of our datasets.

 ## Contribution